Tag Archives: Dovid Katz

 8. Aleichem Sholem, no. 5 (Summer 1974).

 9. A 1975 letter writing campaign to principals of major Hebrew day schools resulted in one sympathetic letter, from Dr. Abraham Zuroff of BTA (Brooklyn Talmudical Academy = Yeshivah University High School for Boys).
 See 2014 obituary for Dr. A. Zuroff.
-Question: Does the successor school include Yiddish in the second decade of the 21st century?
+Question: Does the successor school include Yiddish in the third decade of the 21st century?

 Tagged , , , , , , , , | Comments Off on The American Hebrew Day School Boycott of Yiddish: ‘Aleichem Sholem’ and Other Documents from the 1972-1974 Yeshivah of Flatbush Dispute